marbetschar/marco.betschart.name/blog/2021-07-25-a-month-full-of-elementary-mail.md

 ### Support for Well Known Folders

 Quite a few elementary Mail features rely well known folders such as `Inbox`, `Drafts`, `Archive` and `Sent`.
 That said, it is crucial to correctly detect those folders upon setup - otherwise parts of the user interface will not work as expected.
-As it turned out, detecting those folders is quite a challenge since different mail providers adhere to different naming schemes.
+It turned out, detecting those folders is quite a challenge since different mail providers adhere to different naming schemes.
 However, in the latest version of Mail [most of the folders should be recognized correctly most of the time](https://github.com/elementary/switchboard-plug-onlineaccounts/pull/192).

 ### Store copy of sent mail in Sent folder

 Even though sending emails already worked in elementary Mail, it did not always store a copy of the sent mail in the `Sent` folder.
-I fixed this in the latest version of elementary Mail and you can expect all sent mails to be stored correctly in the Sent folder - regardles off your mail provider.
+I fixed this in the latest version of elementary Mail and you can now expect all sent mails to be stored correctly in the Sent folder - regardles off your mail provider.
 Please note: This was a non-issue for Office 365 and Gmail users.

 ### Handle reply subject